Introduction

 So I entered an issue on the OWID COVID-19 github repository.
 I asked for clarification of how they generate the data.
 Edouard Mathieu, Data Manager at OWID, responded:

 For confirmed cases and deaths, our data comes from the European Centre for Disease Prevention and Control (ECDC).
-We discuss how and when the ECDC collects and publishes this data here
+We discuss how and when the ECDC collects and publishes this data here.

 Importantly, the ECDC follows a general rule of not changing past values in its data.
-If cases/deaths are reported with a lag—a general lag, as you described, or occasional ’blocks’ of new data–these new cases/deaths will be added on the date that the country reported them to the ECDC.
+If cases/deaths are reported with a lag—a general lag, as you described, or occasional ’blocks’ of new data–these new cases/deaths will be added on the date that the country reported them to the ECDC.So, OWID gets their data from the ECDC – The European Center for Disease Prevention and Control, and the ECDC doesn’t collect data by incident date, it collects the data by the date on which it receives the reports.

 Further research showed that it’s not just the ECDC that collects COVID-19 data in this way.
 The Johns Hopkins University COVID-19 repository, and the New York Times COVID-19 repository also record instances by report receipt date instead of by incident date.
 So these databases, the major sources of data that people use for modeling, for planning disease responses and for reporting, are collecting the data by report date instead of by incident date.